lorcalhost/BTB-manager-telegram/README.md

 *Default value*: `None`
 *Description*: If `from_yaml` is set to `False` this will be used as Telegram `user_id`.

+## Interaction
+Interaction with *BTBManagerTelegram* can be started by sending the command `/start` in the bot's Telegram chat.
 ## Disclaimer

 This project is for informational purposes only.
 You should not construe any